Limited-Trust in Social Network Games: Introduction

-We next consider a motivating example, given by the network in Figure \ref{fig_example0}.
-Suppose that each agent has to lead $k=2$ leader-follower games and can select any 2 neighbors as followers for these games, which are randomly drawn from a known distribution.
-Let the games be over $2\times 2$ payoff matrices with each entry drawn independently and identically at random from an exponential distribution where $\lambda=2$.
-If all agents play selfishly, with $\delta_i=0$ for every agent $i$, then each agent will select its partners uniformly at random.
-That means that agent 7 can expect to be chosen as a follower for $\frac{17}{6}$ games, in addition to the 2 games where it is a leader.
-Suppose that agent 7 now behaves in a slightly trustworthy manner, with $\delta_7=0.01$ whenever it interacts with any other agent, while all of its neighbors remain selfish: it can now expect to attract games from all of its neighbors, and participate in 4 games as a follower.
-Doing so it will likely achieve less utility per game, but it will play in an additional $\frac{7}{6}$ games over what it would otherwise expect.
-Table \ref{tab_uniform_deltas} compares these two settings, showing that when all other agents are selfish, agent 7 can improve its average utility by over 25\% by being only slightly trustworthy!
-The table also reveals a second managerial insight: when all agents are equally trustworthy ($\delta_i=2$ for $i\in \{1,2,...,7\}$), all stand to gain a significant amount of utility (approximately $14.5\%$ per agent) and hence they drive a significant increase in the net utility of the system.
+We consider a toy example given by the network in Figure \ref{fig_example0}.
+Suppose that each agent may lead $k=2$ leader-follower games and can select any 2 neighbors as followers for these games, which are randomly drawn from a known distribution.
+Let the games be over $2\times 2$ payoff matrices with each entry drawn independently and identically distributed (iid) at random from an exponential distribution where $\lambda=2$.
+If all agents play selfishly, with $\delta_i=0$ for every agent $i$, then each agent will select partners uniformly at random.
+That means that agent 7 can expect to be a leader in 2 games and be chosen as a follower for $\frac{17}{6}$ games.
+Suppose that agent 7 now behaves in a slightly trustworthy manner, with $\delta_7=0.01$ whenever it interacts with any other agent, while all of its neighbors remain selfish: it now attracts game invitations from all of its neighbors and participates in 4 games as a follower.
+It will expect to achieve slightly less utility per game but will play in an additional $\frac{7}{6}$ games on average.
+Table \ref{tab_uniform_deltas} compares these two settings: when all other agents are selfish, agent 7 can improve its average utility by over 25\% by being only slightly trustworthy!
+The table also reveals a second insight: when all agents are equally trustworthy ($\delta_i=2$ for $i\in \{1,2,...,7\}$), all stand to gain a significant amount of utility (approximately $14.5\%$ per agent) driving a significant increase in the net utility of the system.
+Utilities in the table are the mean of 1000 rounds of interaction between the agents in the network.
+While exact utility increases vary according to network structure and the distribution of the values in the payoff matrices, we will see similar values in our numerical studies in Section \ref{sec_numerical_sng} and Appendix C.